cherkesky/keymaster/README.md

 4. The bnb.py layer processes the response and build a workorder for the wink.py layer
 5. The wink.py layer send a POST request to the Smart Hub API to program the locks with custom user codes for the guests that are checking in today
 6. Logs from the CloudWatch are being stream to KeymasterLogsFn lambda
-7. KeymasterLogsFn lambda processes the log files and parses it to a HTML code
+7. KeymasterLogsFn lambda processes the log files and parses it to a HTML code using regex
 8. A customized email is being sent through AWS SES to system admin with a report containes the recent activity

 #### Delete Codes: